aeternity/acf-website/content/persons/2_Core_Hans_Svensson.md

 to providing developers with powerful tools to interact with the blockchain seamlessly.
 Through his contributions, Hans plays a pivotal role in shaping the future of æternity, making blockchain accessible and impactful for a wider audience.
-The bot doesn't know anything about Hans' work on the compiler, which is a shame.
+The bot doesn't know anything about Hans' work on the compiler and Generalized accounts, which is a shame.